Vishnu Digambar Paluskar: Early life and background

-Vishnu Digambar Paluskar was born in a Marathi family of Kurundwad, a small town named falling under the Deccan division of Bombay Presidency during British rule, presently in Maharashtra.
+Vishnu Digambar Paluskar was born in a Chitpavan Brahmin Marathi family of Kurundwad, a small town falling under the Deccan division of Bombay Presidency during British rule, presently in Maharashtra.
 His father, Digambar Gopal Paluskar, was a singer of Kirtan.

 He went to a local school in Kurundwad for primary education.
 But tragedy struck Paluskar at an early age.
 During a Hindu festival called Datta Jayanti, a fire-cracker burst near his face damaging both his eyes.
 Being a small town, there was no immediate treatment available and Paluskar lost his eyesight.
 Nevertheless, he regained it some years later.

 The king of Miraj recognising the talent in the boy put him under the guidance of Balakrishnabuwa Ichalkaranjikar, a learned musician.
-Paluskar trained under him for 12 years until in 1896 the relations between the teacher and student became strained.
+Paluskar trained under him for 12 years until in 1896 the relations between the teacher and Paluskar became strained.

 Musical journey

 After that Paluskar began touring the country and studied the musical traditions in each part of Northern India.
 He went from place to place and visited many royal families in cities like Baroda and Gwalior, well known for their patronage of musicians.
-But he broke a long-standing tradition of Indian music by giving a public concert in Saurashtra and charging a nominal fee.
+He broke a long-standing tradition of Indian music by giving a public concert in Saurashtra and charging a nominal fee.
 Till then, concerts were given only in palaces or temples.
 He studied Brijbhasha, a dialect of Hindi, spoken at Mathura.
 He later met Pandit Chandan Chaube from whom he learnt Dhrupad.
 In 1901, he reached Lahore, where he decided to establish a music school.

 Gandharva Mahavidyalaya

 On 5 May 1901, Pandit Vishnu Digambar Paluskar founded the Gandharva Mahavidyalaya, a school to impart formal training in Indian classical music with some historical Indian Music.
 This was a school open to all and one of the first in India to run on public support and donations, rather than royal patronage.
 It was a challenge to the traditional method where students lived under the same roof with their teachers.
 Many students from the School's early batches became respected musicians and teachers in North India.
 This brought respect to musicians, who were treated with disdain earlier.

 In September 1908, Paluskar went to Bombay (now Mumbai) to establish another branch of the school.
 As the work-load increased, he shifted the school from Lahore to Bombay.
 To accommodate all the students, he took loans, built a new building for the school and hostel as well.
 To settle debts, he gave several public concerts.
-But while on a concert tour in 1924, Paluskar's creditors attached his properties and auctioned off the school.
+But while on a concert tour in 1924, Paluskar's creditors attacked his properties and auctioned the school.